fidash/operator-auth/README.md

-OpenStack Auth Operator operator
+OpenStack Auth Operator
 ======================

-The OpenStack Auth Operator operator is a WireCloud operator that provides ...
+The OpenStack Auth Operator is a WireCloud operator that provides automatic authentication to openstack with your logged user.

 Build
 -----